Diversity-Preserved Distribution Matching Distillation for Fast Visual Synthesis: Proposed Method: DP-DMD

 \subsection{Roles of Early and Late Denoising Steps}

-Recent studies on diffusion and flow-based generative models have consistently observed that the denoising process exhibits a clear stage-wise behavior~\cite{wang2023diffusion, liu2023oms, he2025tempflow}.
+Diffusion and flow-based generative models exhibit a salient stage-wise denoising behavior~\cite{wang2023diffusion, liu2023oms, he2025tempflow}, which is central to our design.

-\paragraph{Early-Step Diversity Preservation.} As illustrated in \autoref{fig:denoising_steps} of the Appendix, early denoising steps primarily operate at high noise levels and are responsible for recovering the global structural layout of the sample, such as object presence, coarse geometry, and overall composition.
-Importantly, variations introduced at these early stages tend to persist throughout the subsequent denoising trajectory, making them a key determinant of \textbf{sample diversity}.
+\paragraph{Early-step sample diversity preservation.} Early denoising steps operate at high noise levels and are primarily responsible for establishing the coarse geometric and semantic structure of a sample, including overall composition, coarse geometry, and object presence.
+As shown in \autoref{fig:denoising_steps} of the Appendix, variation introduced at this stage is carried forward by the subsequent trajectory and remains visible in the final output.
+These early decisions therefore play a dominant role in determining sample diversity.

-\paragraph{Late-Step Quality Refinement.} In contrast, later denoising steps operate at lower noise levels and focus on refining fine-grained visual details, including textures, colors, and local appearance.
-These steps exert limited influence on global structure and thus contribute mainly to perceptual quality rather than diversity.
+\paragraph{Late-step perceptual quality refinement.} In contrast, later denoising steps operate at lower noise levels and mainly refine local visual details, such as texture, colors, contours, and fine appearance.
+Since the global layout has typically been determined by the previous stage, these steps have a weaker effect on sample diversity and contribute more directly to perceptual quality.

-This intrinsic asymmetry between early and late denoising steps suggests that treating all distilled steps uniformly, as done in standard DMD~\cite{yin2024one, yin2024improved}, may be ineffective for preserving diversity.
-Instead, explicitly assigning different training objectives to different stages of the distilled process provides a principled opportunity to balance \textit{diversity preservation} and \textit{quality refinement}, which directly motivates our role-separated \textbf{DP-DMD} framework.